 Friday, August 24 ~ 2:00 pm - 3:30 pm in Auditorium A "Treating Infections with Natural Medicine: An Integrative and Cross-cultural Approach" The focus will be on evidence-based and referenced protocols that work, and the practical application of herbal remedies for personal and clinical use based on traditional medicine and standard of western herbal practice.
 We will discuss infections of the upper respiratory tract, urinary tract, vaginal infections and dysbiosis, liver infections (hepatitis), lyme disease and herpes.
 A nod to the human biome (microflora) and its beneficial effects on our immune response and overall health.

-Saturday, August 25 ~ 9:00 am - 10:30 am in Auditorium A "Diabetes, Obesity and Inflammation" Causes and recent scientific insights into the major processes involved in this very common constellation of conditions will be the first focus.
+Saturday, August 25 ~ 9:00 am - 10:30 am in Auditorium A "Managing Obesity and Related Syndromes: An Integrative Approach" Causes and recent scientific insights into the major processes involved in this very common constellation of conditions will be the first focus.
 We will move on to probable outcomes of these conditions based on current statistics.
 We will discuss practical strategies to prevent, stabilize, reverse and manage diabetes and obesity and related syndromes such as chronic inflammation, cardiovascular disease and metabolic syndrome.
 We will explore a cross-cultural perspective, emphasizing practical and sustainable traditional and scientifically-supportable methods, centering on herbal medicine, along with diet and healthy habits.
 Some tongue diagnosis and a perspective from how traditional Chinese Medicine thinks about inflammation (yin deficiency) will be discussed, along with time-honored herbal protocols.

 Sunday, August 26 ~ 10:30 am - 12:00 pm in Auditorium A "Human Microbiome and the Use of Probiotics" We will review a summary of the latest research relating to use and efficacy, of prebiotics and probiotics.
 What we've learned about the composition, functions of our microbiome as an integral part of our body’s immune system gestalt.
 Next, we will discuss prebiotics, probiotics and biofilms, and how to choose the best products, covering the range of symptoms and ailments for which probiotics can provide benefits.
 Finally, Dr. Hobbs will emphasize practical considerations of dose, duration of application and what to expect for relieving symptoms and diverse ailments.